daftmaple/rocket-league-mafia-bot/README.md

 ## Terminating bot

 Issue `SIGTERM` to whatever runs the bot.
+In Docker, this is equivalent to `docker stop rlmafiabot-container`.

 ## How it works